 The varve count showed no age uncertainty to the depth of the 1966 CE varve year.
+A shift in the character of the varves (less prominent calcite lamina, more Fe) and poorer preservation led to uncertainty in the varve count in sediments older than 1965.
 Correlation of varves between multiple cores from different coring years provides further confidence in the varve count (Fig. S2).
 Average varve thickness in the period 1966-2019 was 6.0 mm.
-Fallout from the 1986 Chernobyl event, recorded in 137Cs activities, peaks in the varves of

-175 1985 and 1986 (Fig. 2).
-The 137Cs activities in these two varves are indistinguishable within the measurement uncertainty (~8 Bq kg-1).
+Fallout from the 1986 Chernobyl event, recorded in 137Cs activities, peaks in the varves of 1985 and 1986 (Fig. 2).
+The 137Cs activities in these two varves are indistinguishable from each other within the measurement uncertainty ($\sim 8 \text{ Bq kg}^{-1}$).
 The similar activities in these two varves is explained by the fact that the accident occurred in late April 1986 (roughly coincident with the varve boundary).
 Additionally, some post-depositional diffusion of 137Cs is expected (Klaminder et al., 2012).
 These results provide independent validation of the accuracy of the varve count.